 Because most tents designed for cold conditions are created specifically with the needs of backpackers in mind, the majority are two-person tents.
 Eureka's Alpenlite two- person, four-season style is a popular choice.

 According to Outdoor Gear Lab field testing results, two other highly rated winter tents to consider include Hilleberg's Jannu and Tarra models, both of which are designed for two people and sell for just under $800 and $900, respectively, and the Black Diamond Firstlight is a two-person tent that costs just under $400.

 Gooch also offers some insight on selecting the best sleeping bag for winter camping.
 Here are the features that he says are most important:

-- "Choose a sleeping bag with a temperature rating that you can trust.
+- temperature rating that you can trust.
 Big name brands know their bags will meet the temperature ratings they advertise."

 - "Look for a bag with double-offset or shingle construction quilting.
 This means that no seams give the cold temperatures a direct path into the sleeping bag."

 - "Choose a bag with an insulated zipper cover.
 Zippers will let the cold in if left by themselves."

 - "A two-way zipper is an important feature.
 Since it is better to pack for the coldest temperatures you can expect to see, a two-way zipper allows you to open the lower part of the zipper for venting if it is too warm in the bag."

 - "A trapezoidal foot box is a good option.
 This fits around the natural position of a camper's feet without allowing them to press up against the side.
 Feet usually are among the first things to get cold.
 If your feet press against the bag, it reduces the insulation of the bag."